-Osinbajo calls for private investment in health, launches Modular Healthcare Facility
+Osinbajo calls for private investment in health, launches modular healthcare facility

-Vice President Yemi Osinbajo on Wednesday in Lagos called for private sector investment in the health sector as the Federal Government strives to attain Sustainable Development Goals 3 and 9 adopted by the United Nations General Assembly in 2015.
+Vice President Yemi Osinbajo has called for private sector investment in the health sector as the Federal Government strives to attain Sustainable Development Goals 3 and 9 adopted by the United Nations General Assembly in 2015.

 Osinbajo said during the state-of-the-art Modular Healthcare Facility (MHF) launch by Alpha Mead Healthcare Management Services at Gbagada General Hospital, Gbagada, Lagos.